MicrosoftDocs/entra-docs/docs/identity/authentication/concept-mandatory-multifactor-authentication.md

 At Microsoft, we're committed to providing our customers with the highest level of security.
 One of the most effective security measures available to them is multifactor authentication (MFA).
 [Research by Microsoft](https://query.prod.cms.rt.microsoft.com/cms/api/am/binary/RW166lD) shows that MFA can block more than 99.2% of account compromise attacks.

 That's why, starting in 2024, we'll enforce mandatory multifactor authentication (MFA) for all Azure sign-in attempts.
 For more background about this requirement, check out our [blog post](https://aka.ms/azuremfablogpost).
-This topic covers which applications are affected and how to prepare for mandatory MFA.
+This topic covers which applications and accounts are affected, how enforcement gets rolled out to tenants, and other common questions and answers.

+There's no change for users if your organization already enforces MFA for them, or if they sign in with stronger methods like passwordless or passkey (FIDO2).
+For steps to find users who don't use MFA for sign in, and ways to verify that MFA is enabled, see [How to verify that users are set up for mandatory MFA](how-to-mandatory-multifactor-authentication.md).

 ## Scope of enforcement